Tlayacapan: The monastery

 The cloister area and part of the open chapel have been converted into a site museum.
 This museum contains pre-Hispanic artifacts, Catholic religious objects, religious paintings from the 17th century and more.
-One item which stands out is a painting of “Nuestra Señora de la Luz” an oil work of the Virgin Mary pregnant.
+One item which stands out is a painting of "Nuestra Señora de la Luz" an oil work of the Virgin Mary pregnant.
 It is claimed that from whatever angle the work is viewed, the Virgin appears to be looking directly at the onlooker.
-Two other important pieces are an anonymous paintings from the 16th century with Flemish influence presenting Saint Augustine and pictorial fragments from an altarpiece from 1737.
+Two other important pieces are anonymous paintings from the 16th century with Flemish influence presenting Saint Augustine and pictorial fragments from an altarpiece from 1737.
 The museum also contains a number of mummified remains on display.
 These were found under the floor of the main nave of the monastery church in 1982, when restoration work was being performed.
 These remains are of several children and one adolescent, each found in its own wooden coffin and in good condition.
 They were identified as upper-class Spanish due to their dress.
 The belief at that time was to be buried in the church as close to the altar as possible in order to reach heaven sooner.
 Today they can be viewed in the museum in the room which used to be the dispensary.
 For this reason and others, photos inside the museum area are strictly prohibited.

 The museum area underwent more restoration work in 1997 which was funded by the INAH, the Instituto de Cultura de Morelos, and the American Express Foundation.
 Much of this work involved the cleaning and restoration of the murals in the cloister area.
 Some of the best preserved works are in the Sala Profundis or meditation room where there are depictions of the Four Evangelists, Saints Peter and Paul, the Virgin Mary and the Crucifixion.